vijayvir/LeoTip/README.md

 <img src="/LeoToolTipP/ToolTip.gif" width="300" height="600">

-This class have following Modifier
+This class have following Modifier.

-1.  `AddOn`: Add the view on which you have to show the back ground view
+1.  `AddOn`: Add the view on which you have to show the back ground view.

  ```swift
      leoAddOn(self.view)
 ```

-2.  `BackgroundColor`:modify  the color to the background
+2.  `BackgroundColor`:modify  the color to the background.

  ```swift
      .withBackgroundColor(.orange)
 ```

-3.  `Shape`:Modify the shape to cirle, by default it is rectange
+3.  `Shape`:Modify the shape to cirle, by default it is rectange.

  ```swift
      .withShape(.circle)
 ```

-4.  `Alpha`:Modify the alpha of the  background e
+4.  `Alpha`:Modify the alpha of the background.

  ```swift
      .withAlpha(0.7)
 ```

-5.  `Print`:Do some print thing in between
+5.  `Print`:Do some print thing in between.

  ```swift
      .withPrint(){